tamswebdev/BillTrakMobile/README.md

-# Demo Equipment Status Request
+# BillTrak Mobile

-_Description: Demo Equipment Status Request
+_Description: BillTrak Mobile

 ## Project Setup

-_How do I, as a developer, start working on the project?_
+Got assigned to create a Mobile version of the web application

 1. _What dependencies does it have (where are they expressed) and how do I install them?_
 2. _How can I see the project working before I change anything?_